catseye/The-Dossier/article/Text Adventures of Note.md

 Note that this is *not* the same game as the 1999 game by Laura Knauth with the same name.

-**Why you should play it**: Well, maybe you shouldn't waste your time on it, but it has its moments.
+If you're considering playing this one, well, maybe you shouldn't waste your time on it, but it has its moments.
 The 4th-wall-breaking announcement of the name of the game over the radio at the very beginning is kind of eerie.
 Also, there's a WOMPA! in it.
-Yes, with exclamation point.
+Yes, including the exclamation point.

 ### The Secret of St. Bride's